Agence universitaire de la Francophonie: Publishing

 In 2001, the Agence universitaire de la Francophonie facilitated the creation of electronic French-language science journals.
 Francophone digital campuses were created to support the development of TIC (technologies of information and communication).
 AUF conducts workshops on the presentation and publication of scientific articles.
 Financial support is available for selected projects.

 AUF worldwide

 The AUF's education office and headquarters are in Montreal; central services and a second education office are in Paris.
-Regional offices have been established in Montreal, Port-au-Prince, Dakar, Yaoundé, Antananarivo, Hanoï, Beirut, Brussels and Bucharest.
+Regional offices have been established in Montreal, Port-au-Prince, Dakar, Yaoundé, Antananarivo, Hanoi, Beirut, Brussels and Bucharest.

 Golden anniversary

 2011 marked the 50th anniversary of the Agence universitaire de la Francophonie.
 To mark the occasion AUF promoted the Francophonie throughout the year with events devoted to "50 years of the Agency", celebrating its role as an academic agent of the French-speaking scientific community.